English language requirements

-All students applying for an English-taught MA programme starting in September 2017 are required to be proficient users of academic English before being allowed to enroll.
+All students applying for an English-taught Master's programme are required to be proficient users of academic English before being allowed to enroll.

 English language proficiency